DNA RESEARCH

 To get the most from this report, I suggest you read at least generations one and two of the Shinabarger histories posted under Family Chronicles.
 Each will give you additional insight into the families who will be discussed here.

 In the past, I submitted DNA to the National Geographic’s Genographic Project.
 The Geno Project was launched in 2005 as a research project in collaboration with scientists and universities around the world with a goal of revealing patterns of human migration.
 Over 1 million people participated through National Geographic’s “Geno” DNA Ancestry kits.
 The public participation phase of this research project has ended.
-However, if you are interested in the deep ancestry of Shinabarger, then check out the report.
+However, if you are interested in the deep ancestry of Shinabarger, then read the report below.
 This report, in general, will also apply to any Dozen S’s who tests as a positive relationship with Shinabarger.

 NATIONAL GEOGRAPHIC – SHINABARGER REPORT

 When it comes to Bunyard DNA results, there are two reports.
-The first, “Bunyard DNA Results” are those resulting from the testing of descendants of James Beal Bunyard 1744-1817.
+I submitted by brother’s DNA to this project.
+After learning my brother and my Bunyard first cousin, in spite of a non-parental event, are of the same Haplogroup with similar ancient beginnings, I created two reports.
+The first, “Bunyard DNA Results” are discusses the ancient beginnings of the descendants of James Beal Bunyard 1744-1817.
 The second report, “Richard E. Bunyard DNA” reflects the findings about my specific lineage which is NOT related to James Beal Bunyard.
+Though both ancestors originated in the same spot and migrated north for a time, eventually they went their separate ways.

-This National Geographic report is an abbreviated version of R.E.’s report.
+The Bunyard National Geographic report is an abbreviated version of Richard’s report.
 Because both lineages, surprisingly, share the same ancient history, much of Richard’s report also applies to the ancient paternal ancestors of James Beal Bunyard.

 NATIONAL GEOGRAPHIC – BUNYARD REPORT